 Kings Harbor has the unique distinction of being the only commercial development within the market located directly on Lake Houston, featuring captivating architectural design, beautiful walkways and a central community plaza.

-Kings Harbor's restaurant and retail options feature a mix of first-time tenants to the Kingwood area, including: Sharky's Waterfront Grill, The Berry Bar, Raffa's Waterfront Grill, Chimichurri's South American Grill, Zammitti's Italian Ristorante, Pretty Little Things, Dapper Darlings and Jennika's.
+Kings Harbor's restaurant and retail options feature a mix of first-time tenants to the Kingwood area, including: Sharky's Waterfront Grill, The Berry Bar, Raffa's Waterfront Grill, Chimichurri's South American Grill, Zammitti's Italian Ristorante, Pretty Little Things, Dapper Darlings, Wine & Design, and BElagree Fitness.

 Visitors to Kings Harbor will be pleased to find that most of the businesses at Kings Harbor are owned and operated by fellow Kingwood residents.
 This unique mix of local restaurants, retailers and services plays a large role in strengthening the community-focused environment at Kings Harbor.